alexandermichels/alexandermichels.github.io/_pages/cv.md

 Department of Geography and Geographic Information Science
 *Analyzes location decision-making emphasizing industrial and commercial location patterns; identifies important institutional factors and their changing roles over the recent past; and focuses on plant closings, economic disruptions, and problems of structural change.*

-**Teaching Assistant and Tutor**
-Westminster College
-August 2015 - December 2018
-* Assisted professors in grading, working with students individually, and developing curriculum for classes covering coursework in Calculus, Computer Science, and Operations Research.

 <hr id="awards" />